vvillee/bunting-bot/README.md

 ## Acts on

-**joku**: Selects randomly someone from the channel and mentions her (works only in public channels)
+**joku**: Selects randomly someone from the channel and mentions her

 ## TODO